rushithkarunaratne-catapult/Vaccine-Coding-Challenge/README.md

 # Vaccine-Coding-Challenge

-API created for a coding challenge
+Flask API created for a coding challenge

 Assumptions made -